badeendjuh/dokubootstrap-simplified/README.md

 # Acknowledgements

-This is a fork from https://github.com/ryanwmoore/dokutwitterbootstrap So big thanks to Ryan.
+This theme started as a fork from https://github.com/ryanwmoore/dokutwitterbootstrap So big thanks to Ryan.

-Also, this template would not exists without http://bootstrap.com
+Also, this template would not exists without http://getbootstrap.com and http://bootswatch.com

 # License